Colorado River

 Native Americans have inhabited the Colorado River basin for at least 8,000 years.
-Starting around 1 AD, large agriculture-based societies were established, but a combination of drought and poor land use practices led to their collapse in the 1300s.
+Starting around 1 CE, large agriculture-based societies were established, but a combination of drought and poor land use practices led to their collapse in the 1300s.
 Their descendants include tribes such as the Puebloans, while others including the Navajo settled in the Colorado Basin after the 1000s.
-In the 1500s, Spanish explorers began mapping and claiming the watershed, which became part of Mexico upon its independence in 1821.
+In the 1500s, Spanish explorers began mapping and claiming the watershed, which became part of Mexico upon winning its independence from Spain in 1821.
 Even after most of the watershed became US territory in 1846, much of the river's course remained unknown.
 Several expeditions charted the Colorado in the mid-19th century—one of which, led by John Wesley Powell, was the first to run the rapids of the Grand Canyon.
 Large-scale settlement of the lower basin began in the mid- to late-1800s, with steamboats sailing from the Gulf of California to landings along the river that linked to wagon roads to the interior.
 Starting in the 1860s, gold and silver strikes drew prospectors to the upper Colorado River basin.

 Large-scale river management began in the early 1900s, with major guidelines established in a series of international and US interstate treaties known as the "Law of the River".
 The US federal government constructed most of the major dams and aqueducts between 1910 and 1970; the largest, Hoover Dam, was completed in 1935.
 Numerous water projects have also involved state and local governments.
-With all of their waters fully allocated, both the Colorado and neighboring the Rio Grande are now considered among the most controlled and litigated river systems in the world.
+With all of their waters fully allocated, both the Colorado and the neighboring Rio Grande are now considered among the most controlled and litigated river systems in the world.

-The environmental movement in the American Southwest has opposed the damming and diversion of the Colorado River system due to negative effects on the ecology and natural beauty of the river and its tributaries.
-During the construction of Glen Canyon Dam (1956–66), environmental organizations vowed to block any further development of the river, and a number of later dam and aqueduct proposals were defeated by citizen opposition.
 Since 2000, extended drought has conflicted with increasing demands for Colorado River water, and the level of human development and control of the river continues to generate controversy.